Which school do you want to support?

 Of course not.
 Value is value, whether paid for in cash, barter or psychic rewards.

-In schools that do a good job of corralling this free talent, parents provide all manner of assistance to their schools, including financial and legal help, organizational and technical consulting, and more.
+In schools that do a good job of corralling free talent, parents provide all manner of assistance to their schools, including financial and legal help, organizational and technical consulting, and more.

 Search all lesson and blog content here.